acoular/acoular/README.md

 Acoular runs under Linux, Windows and MacOS and needs Numpy, Scipy, Traits, scikit-learn, pytables, Numba packages available.
 Matplotlib is needed for some of the examples.

-If you want to use input from a soundcard hardware, you will also need to install the [sounddevice](https://python-sounddevice.readthedocs.io/en/0.3.12/installation.html) package.
+If you want to use input from a soundcard, you will also need to install the [sounddevice](https://python-sounddevice.readthedocs.io/en/0.3.12/installation.html) package.
 Some solvers for the CMF method need [Pylops](https://pylops.readthedocs.io/en/stable/installation.html).

 # Installation